Date/Time

 Deborah Canales and Benjamin Cirino were born and raised in Loíza, Puerto Rico, and currently live and work in Buffalo, NY.
 Cirino was raised in a family of artists and artisans who passed their traditions from generation to generation.
 His father carved wood and made jewelry, his uncle made guitars, his mother was a doll-maker, and his sister works with fiber and is a traditional dancer.
 At an early age, Cirino watched his brother Luis Cirino, “El Yipo,” work intensely on traditional vejigante masks with the distinguished master mask craftsman Orlando Tomasini—who made masks for the annual Fiesta de Santiago Apóstol.
 After being mentored by Tomasini himself, Cirino furthered his art practice by learning from cultural visual artist Daniel Linn.
 Having found a natural talent in tradition, Cirino began his own workshop shortly after.
 Canales, whose artistic practice includes seashell doll-making as well as mask-making, began studying these crafts at the age of 14.
 Cirino and Canales, who have been working together for over two decades, formed the Multinational Illumination Art collective in 2023 to educate communities about the roots of the vejigante masks tradition, ensure that the cultural legacy continues into the future, and teach new generations about the art of carving vejigante masks.
 Multinational Illumination Art maintains traditional carving practices while also incorporating their own innovations to realize their personal vision without losing sight of the vejigante mask-making legacy.

 Multinational Illumination Art’s work has been shown regionally at venues including the Niagara Arts and Cultural Center in Niagara Falls, NY (2023); El Batey Puertorican Center in Buffalo, NY (2023); Taste of Diversity Festival in Buffalo, NY (2023); and nationally at Museo de Arte e Historia in San Juan, Puerto Rico (1995) and Centro Cultural Loíza in Loíza, Puerto Rico (1999).
 Their work was also featured in the annual Festival of Saint James the Apostle (Fiesta de Santiago Apóstol), a festival that combines local religious and folklore traditions to honor Loíza’s patron and defender.
+Deborah Canales and Benjamin Cirino were the recipient of the 2024 NYSCA Support for Artists grant.

 Event Dates: